-The BrightVision detection system Goat Anti- Mouse/Rabbit AP, is a ready to use system that has been manufactured to give an optimal staining, when using the protocol advised in this IFU.
+The WellMed BrightVision colored detection system, peroxidase Goat Anti-Mouse/Rabbit AP, is a ready-to-use system that has been manufactured to give an optimal staining, when using the protocol advised in this IFU.

-Prior to staining some routine fixed, paraffin-embedding tissue sections should be subjected to pre-treatment (HIER or digestive enzyme).
+Prior to staining some routine fixed, paraffin-embedded tissue sections should be subjected to pre-treatment (HIER or digestive enzyme).

-The BrightVision detection system detects Mouse or Rabbit bound to an antigen in tissue sections.
+The BrightVision detection system detects mouse or rabbit antibodies bound to an antigen in tissue sections.
 The antibodies are not provided but it is recommended to use the WellMed-antibodies.
 This polymer-complex is then visualized with a suitable substrate/chromogen.
-The substrate is not provided.
+The substrate is not provided but it is recommended to use the WellMed-substrate.
 The clinical interpretation of any staining or its absence should be determined by a qualified pathologist and complemented by morphologic studies; controls should be evaluated within the context of the patient's clinical history and/or other diagnostic tests.